 The lymphatic system is an important part of our immune system.
-Manual Lymphatic Drainage (MLD) simply assists the body’s lymph flow and may help support a healthy immune system.
+Manual Lymphatic Drainage (MLD) encourages the movement of lymph fluids around the body using gentle and rhythmic movements.

 What is Manual Lymphatic Drainage?

 Manual Lymphatic Drainage (MLD) is often referred to as being a type of massage, however, typically no oil or wax is used during the treatment and it is very gentle and extremely relaxing.
 Circular rhythmic movements and strokes are used during the treatment.